 - making sure smaller, less visible family or clan groups have a voice who might otherwise miss out in a ‘one person – one vote’ system.

-For example, language, technology, and business or financial literacy could be important skills for your board and management.
+Language, technology, and business or financial literacy could be important skills for your board and management.
 In this case, equity might look like making sure training is available to community members.
 This would help those who want to take up leadership positions to learn the skills they need.

 Inclusion

 If diversity is a measure of difference in identity, inclusion is about respect for and appreciation of these differences.
-Inclusion is the deliberate act of welcoming and valuing diversity and equity.6Donnebra McClendon, “How to promote diversity, equity, and inclusion in the workplace,” Ceridian, June 21, 2022,[link]
+Inclusion is the deliberate act of welcoming and valuing diversity and equity.7Donnebra McClendon, “How to promote diversity, equity, and inclusion in the workplace,” Ceridian, June 21, 2022,[link]

 Inclusion happens when a diverse range of people: